harvester/docs/docs/index.md

 1. Configure the hostname and select the network interface for the management network.
 By default, Harvester will create a bond NIC named `harvester-mgmt`, and the IP address can either be configured via DHCP or by static method.
    ![iso-installed.png](./install/iso-nic-config.gif)
 1. Optional: Configure the DNS servers; use commas as delimiters.
-1. Configure the Virtual IP with which you can use to access the cluster or join the cluster by the other nodes.
+1. Configure the Virtual IP with which you can use to access the cluster or join other nodes to the cluster.
 1. Configure the `cluster token`.
 This token will be used for adding other nodes to the cluster.
 1. Configure the login password of the host.
 The default ssh user is `rancher`.
 1. Optional: Configure the NTP Servers of the node if needed.
 Default is `0.suse.pool.ntp.org`.